deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 Everything worked fine locally, but broke when I tested the module on a build server.
 This was odd, as the module did not have any dependencies.

-In this post I'll explain what I did, and how to properly define classes and enums in your PowerShell modules.
+In this post I'll explain what I did, and how to properly define classes and enums in your PowerShell modules to avoid.

 ## TL;DR: Just tell me the proper way to do it